-JAG Physical Therapy Founder and President John Gallucci, Jr. sat down for a discussion about his passions regarding physical therapy, his goal for starting JAG Physical Therapy, and why the JAG Method makes all the difference.
+JAG Physical Therapy President and CEO John Gallucci, Jr. sat down for a discussion about his passions regarding physical therapy, his goal for starting JAG Physical Therapy, and why the JAG Method makes all the difference.

 Q: What distinguishes your physical therapy method from other clinics, and how do you ensure the quality amongst your physical therapists is comparable across the board?